ennogra/SHMCMC/README.md

 5. XWFH_HMCMC: XWFH data (for Figure 4)
 6. PSS_NRef_SHMCMC: neutron reflectivity (for Figure 5)
 7. PSS_NRef_HMCMC: neutron reflectivity (for Figure S2)

+Animations for the comparison of HMCMC and SHMCMC
+1. XWFH_Movie